 I am husband to one, and a father to three.
 Oh yeah…and I think the world is a better place since the invention of coffee and ice cream (not necessarily in that order).

 After college I was a youth and worship pastor for six years (’91-’97).
 In the spring of 1993 I saw a guy (Bruce Kuhn) “perform” the Gospel of Luke and my view of God’s Word was forever altered.
-I had a chance to chat with Bruce, started internalizing whole books of the Bible, and launched That You May Know Ministries on March 3, 1996 with my first presentation of the Gospel of John.
+I had a chance to chat with Bruce, started internalizing whole books of the Bible, and launched That You May Know Ministries – now Keith Ferrin Ministries – on March 3, 1996 with my first presentation of the Gospel of John.
 More than two decades have passed since that night, and I can’t see stopping anytime soon.

 A bit more than a decade ago corporate folks started asking me how I prepare for speeches – and deliver them without wetting my pants.
-Those conversations – along with some requests for life coaching – led to the birth of True Success Coaching.
+Those conversations led to the birth of my corporate coaching site – Simply Communicate.

 A few things I love: writing (bet that’s a surprise), movies, hiking, baseball, coffee, ice cream, and seeing the light go on in someone’s eye when they realize that the Bible isn’t boring.